dogboxcmc/XCP2026/README.md

 # XCP2026
-XCP2026 is Python Project it have versions lite, windows, linux and mayby macos you need python 3.14.0 and mayby newest version
+XCP2026 is Python Project it have versions lite, windows, linux and mayby macos you need python 3.14.0 and mayby newest version and need "pip install playsound" to work and you redy to use